Car Audio Grounding Guide - How to Get a Better Amp Ground

 Battery support also depends on good grounds.

 If you add a second battery, lithium battery, sodium battery, AGM battery, or rear battery bank, the ground path still matters.
+A second battery with a bad ground can still cause voltage problems.

 When adding battery support, make sure: